cfpb/design-system/docs/pages/buttons.md

               <span class="a-btn_icon
                            a-btn_icon__on-right">{% include icons/updating.svg %}</span>
           </button>
+    variation_group_description: >-
+      * An icon should appear after the text it represents.
+The only exception is the back button, in which the icon should appear before the button’s text.

-    variation_group_description: Use icons consistently.
-Each icon should be used exclusively for one action.
-Icons appear to the left of the button text.
+      * Each icon should be used exclusively and consistently for one action.
-      Buttons that have “forward” actions have icons to the right of the text, and those with “back” actions have icons to the left.
 use_cases: Generous white space lends focus and makes buttons more actionable.
 guidelines: >-
   Labels should be written in sentence case.
 Use verbs and an active voice.